Exabyte-io/documentation/docs/tutorials/dft/chemical/neb-vasp.md

 ## Workflow Structure

-VASP and Quantum ESPRESSO work differently with regards to NEB computations for generating an energy profile along a chemical reaction path, using equidistant image structures along the path constituting the interpolated set.
+VASP and Quantum ESPRESSO work differently with regards to NEB computations for generating an energy profile along a chemical reaction path, using equidistant image structures along the path.
 General instructions on how NEB is implemented under VASP can be found in Ref. [^1].

-In general, within VASP the input geometries of the images are interpolated automatically between the geometries of the initial and the final states.
-Hence there is no need to generate an interpolated set of images manually.
+In general, within VASP the input structures of the images are interpolated automatically between the geometries of the initial and the final states.
+Hence, there is no need to generate an interpolated set of images manually.

-Most importantly, VASP expects there to be a group of pre-existing [set folders](../../../entities-general/sets.md) within the account-owned [collection](../../../accounts/collections.md) of materials named "00" (initial) to "0N" (final), each containing the POSCAR structure file for each of the N images constituting the interpolated set under consideration.
+Most importantly, VASP expects there to be a group of pre-existing [set folders](../../../entities-general/sets.md), within the account-owned [collection](../../../accounts/collections.md) of materials, named "00" (initial) to "0N" (final), each containing the POSCAR structure file for each of the N images constituting the interpolated set under consideration.
 These sets are generated automatically on our platform, as explained in what follows.

 We describe now the overall structure of the [Workflow](../../../workflows/overview.md) used for executing NEB calculations on our platform via [VASP](../../../software-directory/modeling/vasp/overview.md), which is composed of three main [subworkflow](../../../workflows/components/subworkflows.md) operations.